faasm/faasm/README.md

 ## State

 All of a users' functions have access to shared state.
 This state is implemented as a simple key-value store and accessed by the functions `faasmReadState` and `faasmWriteState`.
 Values read and written to this state must be byte arrays.

+State can be dealt with in a read-only or lock-free manner (and shared in regions of shared memory with colocated functions), or via synchronous distributed locks.

 A function accessing state will look something like: